-Programs are compiled using the specified compiler (futhark-c by default), then run a number of times for each data set, and the average runtime printed on standard output.
+This tool is the recommended way to benchmark Futhark programs.
+Programs are compiled using the specified compiler (futhark-c by default), then run a number of times for each test case, and the average runtime printed on standard output.
 A program will be ignored if it contains no data sets - it will not even be compiled.
-Only data sets that use the default entry point (main) are considered.
+Only test cases that use the default entry point (main) are considered.

-If compilation or running fails, an error message will be printed and benchmarking will continue, but a non-zero exit code will be returned at the end.
+If compilation or running fails, an error message will be printed and benchmarking will continue (and --json will write the file), but a non-zero exit code will be returned at the end.